-I reviewed Land of Hope: An Invitation to the Great American Story, a textbook by Wilfred M. McClay for United States History when it was first published.
+I reviewed Land of Hope: An Invitation to the Great American Story, a textbook by Wilfred M. McClay for United States history when it was first published in 2019.
 At that time, there were no supplemental resources to make it easy to use as a complete course.
 Since then, Hillsdale College has created a free, online course based on Land of Hope.
 Students will still need the printed textbook.

 The course has 25 lectures that each run about 26 minutes.
 After an introductory video by Dr. Larry Arnn, the president of Hillsdale College, the rest of the lectures are presented by the textbook's author, Wilfred McClay.
 The videos primarily show McClay lecturing in a casual fashion, but some of them include film footage and other images as illustrations.

 The lectures roughly follow the chapter breakdown of the book, although some lectures are renamed, and the content of some chapters is split into two lectures.
 There are also 14 supplemental videos that run only a few minutes each.
 These short videos address pertinent topics within the lessons to which they are linked.
 For example, a short lecture on heroes of the American Revolution accompanies the lecture about the founding of our country.

 Online quizzes with five multiple-choice questions are included for most of the lectures, and there's a final online quiz after the last lecture.
 The quizzes are scored and tracked by the course.